-Call risk refers to the possibility that an issuer may exercise its right to redeem a fixed income security earlier than expected.
-Issuers may call outstanding securities prior to their maturity for a number of reasons.
+Call risk refers to the possibility that an issuer may exercise its right to redeem a fixed income security earlier than expected (a call).
+Issuers may call outstanding securities prior to their maturity for a number of reasons (e.g., declining interest rates, changes in credit spreads and improvements in the issuer's credit quality).
 If an issuer calls a security in which the Fund has invested, the Fund may not recoup the full amount of its initial investment and may be forced to reinvest in lower-yielding securities, securities with greater credit risks or securities with other, less favorable features.